Gogu Rădulescu: Downfall, prosecution, and death

-A violent transition of power, backed by the Army, resulted in the reformist Iliescu and his National Salvation Front (FSN) assuming government and initating a hunt for Ceaușescu and his wife.
+A violent transition of power, backed by the Army, resulted in the reformist Iliescu and his National Salvation Front (FSN) assuming government and initiating a hunt for Ceaușescu and his wife.
 Before their capture and execution at Târgoviște, the presidential couple was heard speculating that they owed their demise to "Marcel"—read by Betea as a disguised reference to Rădulescu (a reading in turn described as plausible by Andrei).
 "During the last week of December 1989", Rădulescu became aware that he would stand trial for his role in the repression.
 He wrote his last will, appointing Buzura as his executor.
 Buzura's main task was to obtain and preserve Rădulescu's memoirs.
 As noted in 1999 by journalist Radu Mareș, it remains unknown whether the manuscript still exists, and if Buzura ever got hold of it.
 Buzura himself recalls that Rădulescu was in fact arrested by the FSN on the month's next-to-last week, on 23 December, shortly after having attempted to address the revolutionary crowds gathered in the Romanian Television building (and narrowly escaping a lynching).
 Taken into custody, he was then prepared to stand trial alongside the other CPEx members.
 Also picked up, Popescu-Dumnezeu recalls reuniting with "Ștefan Andrei and Gogu Rădulescu — both my friends", in the Bucharest office of the general prosecutor.
 They appeared "relaxed, almost cheerful.
 But slowly I realized that they were just giving me courage, and under the surface of lightheartedness, a serious restlessness vibrates".